kubikaugustyn/EsoML/README.md

 ### Maths - MUL - `mmul`

-The `mdiv` instruction is used to multiply two numbers.
+The `mmul` instruction is used to multiply two numbers.
 The process/calculation is the following:

 - Pop A from the top of the stack
 - Pop B from the top of the stack